ashtonwiens/nonstationary/README.md

 <!-- badges: end -->

 Provides functions for specifying and fitting nonstationary covariance models for Gaussian processes and Gaussian Markov random fields.
+See the vignettes on climate ensemble emulation using a GMRF and a simple example using a nonstationary generalization of the Matern.

 ## Installation